JONNY is a full back who can virtually play in any ‘back' position.

 A former swimming champion, he has great strength and has proven that in both the Under 20s and Under 18s set ups.

-He made a solid debut away at Bradford in February 2013 and went on to be one of Nathan Brown's preferred bench forward until an ankle injury curtailed his run.
+He made a solid debut away at Bradford in February 2013 and went on to be one of Nathan Brown's preferred bench forwards until an ankle injury curtailed his run.

 He went out on dual-registration and then was capped for Wales in the Rugby League World Cup to round off an excellent debut season.